DigitalPhonetics/IMS-Toucan/README.md

 matches your data.

 The arguments that are given to the train loop are meant for the case of finetuning from a pretrained model.
-If you want to train from scratch, have a look at a different pipeline that has PortaSpeech in its name and look at the arguments used there.
+If you want to train from scratch, have a look at a different pipeline that has ToucanTTS in its name and look at the arguments used there.

 Once this is done, we are almost done, now we just need to make it available to the